MDMA: Pharmacodynamics

 MDMA is an entactogen or empathogen, as well as a stimulant, euphoriant, and weak psychedelic.
 It is a substrate of the monoamine transporters (MATs) and acts as a monoamine releasing agent (MRA).
 The drug is specifically a well-balanced serotonin–norepinephrine–dopamine releasing agent (SNDRA).
 To a lesser extent, MDMA also acts as a serotonin–norepinephrine–dopamine reuptake inhibitor (SNDRI).
 MDMA enters monoaminergic neurons via the MATs and then, via poorly understood mechanisms, reverses the direction of these transporters to produce efflux of the monoamine neurotransmitters rather than the usual reuptake.
 Induction of monoamine efflux by amphetamines in general may involve intracellular Na^{+} and Ca^{2+} elevation and PKC and CaMKIIα activation.
 MDMA also acts on the vesicular monoamine transporter 2 (VMAT2) on synaptic vesicles to increase the cytosolic concentrations of the monoamine neurotransmitters available for efflux.
-By inducing release and reuptake inhibition of serotonin, norepinephrine, and dopamine, MDMA increases levels of these neurotransmitters in the brain and periphery.
+By inducing release and reuptake inhibition of serotonin, norepinephrine, and dopamine, MDMA increases levels of these neurotransmitters in the brain and periphery and thereby indirectly activates the receptors of these neurotransmitters.
+There are species differences in the balance of MAT activities of MDMA, with it showing greater influence on serotonin in rodents than in humans.

 In addition to its actions as an SNDRA, MDMA directly interacts with a number of monoamine and other receptors.
 With varying potencies ranging from high to low, it is a partial agonist of several of the serotonin 5-HT_{1} receptors, including the serotonin 5-HT_{1A}, 5-HT_{1B}, and 5-HT_{1D} receptors, and is a partial agonist of the serotonin 5-HT_{2} receptors, including the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 The drug also interacts with α_{2}-adrenergic receptors, with the sigma σ_{1} and σ_{2} receptors, with the imidazoline I_{1} receptor, and with other targets.
 Along with the preceding receptor interactions, MDMA is a potent partial agonist of the rodent trace amine-associated receptor 1 (TAAR1).
 Conversely however, due to species differences, it is far weaker in terms of potency as an agonist of the human TAAR1.
 The drug appears to act as a weak partial agonist of the human TAAR1 rather than as an efficacious agonist.
 In relation to the preceding findings, MDMA has been said to be essentially inactive as a human TAAR1 agonist.
 TAAR1 activation is thought to auto-inhibit and constrain the effects of amphetamines that possess TAAR1 agonism, for instance MDMA in rodents.